 - Masks are required at all GSTOP property locations, including GSTOP-owned camp sites.

-- Our retail shops are now opened scheduled hours throughout the week beginning September 1.
+- Our retail shops are now open.
 Check hours and locations.

-- GSTOP will continue to monitor CDC guidelines and program partner availability as we plan fall and winter events.
+- GSTOP will continue to monitor CDC guidelines and program partner availability as we winter and spring events.

 - These guidelines are subject to change at any time.